 Q: Can price overcome poor natural exposure in Ladera Ranch?

 A: Sometimes, but only if pricing aligns early.
-Buyers will accept tradeoffs when value feels obvious, but dark homes have less margin for error once comparisons begin.
+Buyers accept tradeoffs when value feels obvious, but dark homes have less margin for error once comparisons begin.
+The Archuletta Ladera Ranch Pricing System accounts for exposure because a misaligned price on a dark home compounds faster than on a bright one.

 Example:

-A darker home gains interest only after a clear price adjustment, while a brighter home sells without one.
+A darker home in Terramor listed at $1.15 million gains interest only after a $30,000 reduction, while a brighter home at $1.18 million in the same neighborhood sells at asking within 10 days.

 Takeaway:

-Poor natural light compresses pricing flexibility and tolerance.
+Poor natural light compresses pricing flexibility and shortens the window before a reduction becomes necessary.

 Q: Do buyers consciously think about orientation and sunlight?